 Aired: Oct 26, 2013

 1 hr.
 58 min.

 Score: 8.711 (scored by 6747 users)

 No tags found

 SynopsisThe third and final movie in the Madoka trilogy.
 It serves as a sequel to the second movie.
-It is strictly to remain unconnected to the TV series, as stated by Urobuchi.

 Related AnimeAdaptation: Gekijouban Mahou Shoujo Madoka★Magica: Shinpen - Hangyaku no Monogatari